arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 type-level operators, and type families.
 Finally, I use code from servant-server to explain how these features are used in practice.

+This article is aimed at people who have a basic familiarity with Haskell.
+This includes understanding things like typeclasses, applicatives, monads, monad transformers, etc.

 ## Servant Example

 Here is a simple example of using servant-server.
-We will refer to this code throughout the article.
+This code will be referred to throughout the article.

 ```haskell
 {-# LANGUAGE DataKinds #-}